 The Search for a Criterion

-The attitude of thinkers in the 16th century towards knowledge and human capability was outrageously skeptical, and Descartes' views resonated with this trend of skepticism: doubting the correctness of information supplied by the senses, Descartes decided to set the senses aside in his process of investigation of what is trustworthy and certain:
+Such belief has its roots in the skeptical attitude of thinkers in the 16th century towards knowledge and its limitation to the senses.
+Descartes' views resonated with this trend of skepticism.
+Doubting the correctness of information supplied by the senses, Descartes decided to set the senses aside in his process of investigation of what is trustworthy and certain:

 “Anything that admits the slightest doubts I will set aside as if I have found it to be wholly false,

 and I will proceed in this way until I recognize something certain”.

 (Second Meditation, Descartes, quoted in Philosophy of Mind, Dr. Chalmers p.
 10)

 With good faith, Descartes aimed for the ultimate purity in reasoning by getting rid of anything, which may be questionable in the process of his search for certainty.
 This led him to the method of applying extreme and exaggerated doubt – but as Simon Blackburn writes, this method does not seem to be logically justified: